 To review this plugin, I am going to look at a few different things and you can check all of these out in the table of contents below.

-paulschannel.com is reader supported, meaning that we may earn a commission (at no additional cost to you) from products or services purchased through links on our site.
+My website (paulschannel.com) is reader supported, meaning that I may earn a commission from products or services purchased through links on our site (at no additional cost to you).
 Learn More.

 Lets get the big one out of the way first, how much does Stackable cost?
 Well Stackable actually offer 5 different pricing options for their plugin: